lmendiboure/5G-Course/SDN/ReadME.md

   - development of new applications
   - discovery of Ryu's REST API

-Note that you will deploy an environment based on the Docker technology, this aims to 1) introduce you the NVF technology 2) practice docker more extensively.
+Note that you will deploy an environment based on the Docker technology, this aims to 1) introduce you the NFV technology 2) practice docker more extensively.

-*Note:* To set the keyboard to "azerty" mode you can use the following command in the VM: `sudo setxkbmap fr`

 ## 0. short theoretical introduction: What is SDN? ##